jamesjnadeau/addisoncountyfielddays/content/exhibits/Handmowing_Field_Crops.md

 ## NEW CROPS SUPERINTENDENT: Abigail Augraten-abigail.augraten@uvm.edu

-ENTRY DEADLINE: Monday, August 5, 2024-All Products in by 12:00 noon
+ENTRY DEADLINE: Monday, August {monday}, {year}-All Products in by 12:00 noon

 ## Rules